TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-07-23-5-signs-should-never-have-a-talk-abroad.md

     I'm about to tell you why you should not do it.
 tweet: "New Post on my Blog: 5 Signs You Should Never Have a Talk Abroad #commnity #cfp #friendsofphp"
 tweet_image: "/assets/images/posts/2018/friends/homepage.png"

-deprecated_since: "November 2022"
-deprecated_message: "The Meetup.com API has changed to a paywall now.
-Also the REST API was changed to GraphQL and there is no documentation about endpoints of meetups by groups.
-The visit rate of page is also 3-5 people a day.
-For there reasons, it does not make sense to maintain this page anymore, so I've sunset it."
 ---

 ## 1. You're not Famous Enough to be Accepted